Home

-Summary: Revolut does not offer the option to directly invest in US Treasury Bonds, but users can invest in treasury-related products like ETFs through alternative platforms.
-This process typically involves transferring money from your Revolut account to a trusted and regulated platform that offers global treasuries and bonds.
+Summary: Revolut does not directly offer investment in US Treasury Bonds, but users can invest in treasury-related ETFs by transferring funds to regulated platforms in their jurisdiction.

 Best Alternative to Revolut for Treasury ETFs